BitBalloon/middleman-homepage/source/blog/2014-10-03-five-reasons-you-want-https-for-your-static-site.md

 The new, incredibly interesting, Service Workers spec explicitly limits support to HTTPS origins and there's talks about moving in that direction for some existing browser features like geolocation.

-So if you want to take full advantage of the power of modern browsers, you'll want to enable HTTPS for your sites.
+So if you want to take full advantage of the power of modern browsers, you might have to enable HTTPS for your sites.